stanislavsa/smart-woocommerce-search/README.txt

 4. Smart WooCommerce Search Settings Page - Styling tab

 == Changelog ==

+= 2.8.0 =
+* Fixed: issue with the "Highlight Search Terms on the Search Results Page" setting
+* Tweak: Raised the minimum required PHP version to 7.0

 = 2.7.0 =
 * Added: option to disable default WooCommerce redirect to product page if there is only one search result